 In 2017 I am trying something new.
 My goal is to read through the entire Bible, but not by following any sort of traditional reading plan.
 Every time I have tried the “read the Bible in a year” plans, I made it through the Books of the Law or maybe through half the Old Testament before I got off schedule and never got back on track.
 So this time I have no schedule, and I am not going in any kind of order.

-I have one very simple guideline I am trying to follow: whatever book I am reading that day, I will read the entire book straight through.
+I have one very simple guideline I am trying to follow: whatever book I am reading at the time, I will read the entire book straight through.
+I may read it once, or I may read it multiple times.
 This sounds time consuming, but it actually allows me to adjust my Bible reading based on my schedule.
 To aid in the process I am mostly listening to my favorite AudioBible, rather than reading.
 Since I work from home, I tend to watch too much Netflix in the background while I am working on eBay, so I can simply replace some Netflix with headphones playing the AudioBible while I take eBay pictures and create listings.
 When I have a long time block I can listen to a longer book of the Bible, but when I am time-crunched I can listen to a short book.

-I am not pressuring myself to read a whole book every single day, but I want to read/listen to the entire Bible before the end of the year, preferably in just 6 months or less.
-Along with that I want to write down some things I learn from each book of the Bible.
+I am not pressuring myself to read a book every single day, and this project will just take however long it takes.
+As I work through the entire Bible like this, I want to write down some things I learn from each book of the Bible.
 I will write whatever stands out to me from that book, and the intention is not to do an in-depth study of every book.
 I enjoy researching the background and historical context of scripture and hearing what great commentaries say, but that is not the point of this.
 I want to simply hear whatever it is that God intends for me to hear from each book at that time, and then share it in writing.
 So my thoughts might seem completely random, but they represent a natural way to hear a story, sort of like a stream of thought.

 Whenever I have read a truly great series of books, such as Harry Potter or Lord of the Rings, I did not dissect every little word in those stories, but I would have an eagerness to find out what happens next and to keep moving through the story.
 With this experiment I am trying to take the same approach to each book of the Bible, so I am intentionally avoiding commentaries, Wikipedia and study guides.